markjsc/AutoMockHelper/README.md

                                         mockOrderRepository.Object,
                                         testOrderNumberGeneratorService,
                                         logger.Object);

+//Act
+//...
+//Assert
+//...
 ```

 That's not so bad, right?
-But what happens when you introduce a new dependency to `OrderProcessor`? **All of the Unit Tests that create an instance of OrderProcessor will fail to compile!**
+But what happens when you introduce a new dependency to `OrderProcessor` by adding a new parameter to its constructor? **All of the Unit Tests that create an instance of OrderProcessor will fail to compile!**

 Another potential issue is the repetition of code involved in creating the necessary mocked dependencies.
-Sure, you could abstract this logic into a helper method.
-But there's still a degree of unnecessary duplication.
+Sure, you could abstract this logic into helper methods.
+But there's still a degree of unnecessary duplication and a risk that changing the source object will break the unit tests.

 ## Show me a better way